-Table 10.2 shows that the single-probability VFC Black-Scholes DLOMs approximates the Court's tranche-based DLOM estimates, except that the Court's DLOM estimate for the fouryear tranche is considerably higher than the single-probability VFC Black-Scholes estimate.
+Table 10.2 shows that the single-probability VFC Black-Scholes DLOMs approximates the Court's tranche-based DLOM estimates, except that the Court's DLOM estimate for the four-year tranche is considerably higher than the single-probability VFC Black-Scholes estimate.
 The weighted average of the Court's DLOM estimates is 43% compared to the 36% weighted average using the single-probability VFC Black-Scholes method.
-The single-probability VFC Black-Scholes found to be reasonable and acceptable.
+The single-probability VFC Black-Scholes method appears to yield DLOM answers that the Court would have found to be reasonable and acceptable.